anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In the Android ecosystem this involves use of a customer TrustManager: many application developers do not create these correctly, and there is significant push to remove this option as it has repeatedly resulted in security failures (see {{androidtrustfail}}).

 Also note that an Extended Key Usage (EKU) for TLS WWW Server authentication cannot be expected in the pledge IDevID certificate.
-IDevID certificates are intended to be widely useable and EKU does not support that use.
+IDevID certificates are intended to be widely usable and EKU does not support that use.

 # History of Changes [RFC Editor: please delete] {#app_history}

 Proof of Concept Code available

+From IETF draft 15 -> IETF draft 16:

+* issue #135: corrections from IOTDIR review (clarification regarding minimum supported discovery in {{discovery_uc2_ppa}}, clarification regarding CDDl notation in {{cacerts_CDDL_def}} and editorial nits.

 From IETF draft 14 -> IETF draft 15: